The bottom line first (TL;DR)

 What I like about Mint Mobile

 The price is great!
 It’s $15/month for the first 3 months.
-You get 3 GB of data with that plan.
+You get 3 GB (Mint has since upgraded this plan to include 4 GB of data!) of data with that plan.
 Since I’m on Wi-Fi most of the time, I usually go just past 2 GB of data usage.
 If I go on a road trip and happen to play lot of streaming music or podcasts, I can add an extra data to the plan (1 GB for $10 or 3 GB for $20).

 After the introductory pricing, you can pay a year up front to get the same $15 monthly price, otherwise you can buy service in 3 or 6 month chunks.